JoshuaWierenga/CosmoProjects/README.md

 It's a single file that should be builable with basically anything, I used cosmocc but did not use any cosmopolitan specific features afaik.
 <br /><br />

+# Dynamic shared library loading
+Made mostly to help me understand shared libraries and how to to load them at runtime via dlopen/dlsym and LoadLibrary/GetProcAddress.
+The provided testprog.c should be buildable with glibc for linux, cosmo for linux and windows with seperate libraries and cosmo for linux and windows with the libaries embedded into the binary.
+<br /><br />

 # OLD, require build.sh

 ## AoC 2022